open-xchange/appsuite-middleware/documentation/components/chronos.md

 ### Chronos: Organizer and sent-by

 In the Chronos stack, there's no dedicated "principal".
-Instead, it is ensured that the organizer is always the actual calendar owner for newly created events.
-An exception to this rule are imported scheduling object resources from external organizers.
+Instead, it is ensured that the organizer is always the actual calendar owner for newly created events (An exception to this rule are imported scheduling object resources from external organizers, as described at RFC 6638, section 3.2.2.2).
 In case the event is created on behalf of the folder owner by another calendar user (e.g. the secretary), this is expressed via the ``SENT-BY`` attribute within the organizer.

 ### Conversion